nerdyrodent/VQGAN-CLIP/README.md

 | <img src="./samples/vvg_sketch.png" width="256px"></img>  | Sketch  |
 | <img src="./samples/vvg_psychedelic.png" width="256px"></img>  | Psychedelic  |

-## Zoom Movie
+## Feedback example
+By feeding back the generated images and making slight changes, some interesting effects can be generated.

+The example `zoom.sh` shows this by applying a zoom and rotate to generated images, before feeding them back in again.
-You can also create zooming movies using `zoom.sh` and specifying a text prompt, output filename and number for frames.
-For example:
+To use `zoom.sh`, specifying a text prompt, output filename and number of frames.
+E.g.
 ```
-./zoom.sh "A painting of zooming in to a surreal, alien world" zoom.png 120
+./zoom.sh "A painting of a red telephone box spinning through a time vortex" test2/Telephone.png 150
 ```
 <img src="./samples/zoom.gif" width="256px"></img>